Tourney of Stahleck

 Tag Team Tournament 2vs2

-Date Time Location Room Organisator
+Date Time Location Room Organisator Status

-Thursday, 16.11.
-20:00 Castle Icon Castle Rittersaal Mad
+Thursday, 20.11.
+20:00 Castle Icon Castle Rittersaal Mad Confirmed

 A fun and interactive format that involves building decks that synergise and perform well together in order to beat other teams.
 This format allows for different interactions thanks to the rules and deck-building restrictions you have to face.